 Graduation from the program is determined not only by completing specific courses but also by demonstrating established competencies (as listed in the table above).
-Each student's plan of study includes four components: core coursework, specialty coursework, elective coursework, and dissertation.
+Each student's plan of study includes: required coursework, elective coursework, and dissertation.

 Required Coursework (Core & Specialty Courses = 16 courses & 45 credit hours)